timbenniks/mlpoth2024/README.md

 4. ~~Should we scrap scrapbook as it does not work well on mobile and do a gallery instead with photos?
 Also the title little scrapbook is not aligned with the other titles?
 Can we align it?~~

-5. Can we make bold the letters for the types of rooms, standard, superior etc under accommodation?
+5. ~~Can we make bold the letters for the types of rooms, standard, superior etc under accommodation?~~

-   > This font doesn't support bold fonts.

 6. ~~Lets loose the polaroid effect and any frame for the photos and just have them without any border?
 Maybe this way the photos canl also be bigger?~~

-7. Can we add a second photo underneath the photo for the little info (laptop screen) think it will look better as it is a long text (same size photos)
+7. ~~Can we add a second photo underneath the photo for the little info (laptop screen) think it will look better as it is a long text (same size photos)~~

-   > I propose better text or no photo

 8. ~~Can we have only the rates with the black backdrop - therefore two different text blocks?~~

 9. ~~On the laptop the photos don’t move left to right, can they if they are clicked on?~~

-10. Loose the photo where it says so directions so we make this same size with the remaining text and add it to the previous box?
-Essentially make the whole thing smaller
+10. ~~Loose the photo where it says so directions so we make this same size with the remaining text and add it to the previous box?
+Essentially make the whole thing smaller~~

-    > Do that in the CMS

-11. Would like to add and eat + drink section (we can gain some space by removing directions from "location and directions" on the menu?)
+11. ~~Would like to add and eat + drink section (we can gain some space by removing directions from "location and directions" on the menu?)~~

-    > For directiosn I'd remove the image and just write text and give people the link to the special route page.
-Also, remove little scrapbook from the menu to gain space.
-Its not needed and peoepl will scroll by anyways.
-Add eat + drink from the CMS.

 12. ~~Final big ask, can we have my little place on the hill as a permanent fixture on top of the page so that when you say open accommodation it says my little place on the hill above?
 (Like the hotel essencia website more on this below) on laptop and mobile?~~